ScaredRabbitNL/ScheldwoordenPolitie/README.en.md

 pip install gpiozero lgpio pigpio pip install assemblyai mistralai dotenv
 ```
-This project is also dependent on the alsa-utils package for linux/unix based system.
+This project is also dependent on the alsa-utils package for linux/unix based systems.
 Install it by using the following commands:
 ```bash
 sudo apt update && sudo apt upgrade sudo apt install alsa-utils